Prerequisites

 ๐ฏ Introduction

 Welcome to this exciting tutorial on instance variables and object state! ๐ Have you ever wondered how objects in Python remember things?
-How does a Dog
+How does a Dog object know its name, or how does a BankAccount remember its balance?
+Thatโs the magic of instance variables!

 In this guide, weโll explore how instance variables give each object its own unique identity and memory.
 Whether youโre building a game ๐ฎ, managing user data ๐ค, or creating a virtual pet ๐, understanding instance variables is essential for writing object-oriented Python code that truly comes alive!